Haxos/RES_Labo-HTTPInfra/README.md

 We could also run npm install using node for Windows (outside of docker), but we think it's better to do this step using docker.

 ## STEP 3
-### Nginx
+### NGINX
-For the reverse proxy part, we decided to use Nginx instead of Apache because of the following reasons:
+For the reverse proxy part, we decided to use NGINX instead of Apache because of the following reasons:
 - It has better performance
 - It was made for being a reverse proxy so the configuration is simpler
-- We already had experiences with Apache but wanted to test Nginx
+- We already had experiences with Apache but wanted to test NGINX

 We had to edit the default config files using the following commands:
-- Get the default Nginx config : `docker run --rm nginx:1.17 cat /etc/nginx/nginx.conf > docker-images/nginx-reverse-proxy/nginx.conf`.
+- Get the default NGINX config : `docker run --rm nginx:1.17 cat /etc/nginx/nginx.conf > docker-images/nginx-reverse-proxy/nginx.conf`.
-- Get the default Nginx proxy : `docker run --rm nginx:1.17 cat /etc/nginx/conf.d/default.conf > docker-images/nginx-reverse-proxy/proxy.conf`
+- Get the default NGINX proxy : `docker run --rm nginx:1.17 cat /etc/nginx/conf.d/default.conf > docker-images/nginx-reverse-proxy/proxy.conf`

 We didn't modify anything in nginx.conf but we decided to version it anyway because it may be useful to add some global directives here in the future.

 In the proxy.conf file, we added 2 `location` nodes (one for Apache and one for Express).
 Each node contains a `proxy_pass` directive that forwards requests and responses between the client and the appropriate container.
-Note that with Nginx there is no need to define the reverse path for the response.
+Note that with NGINX there is no need to define the reverse path for the response.

 Warning : when copying the config files above from the base image, it was saved in UTF-16 LE encoding.
-After copying back these files to our image, Nginx had problems parsing them.
+After copying back these files to our image, NGINX had problems parsing them.
 We had to convert them back to UTF-8.

 We removed some ports mapping from our docker-compose.yml file so that we cannot access our Apache and Express containers without going trough the reverse proxy.